PaulHolsters/mldt-experiment-1/README.md

               name: 'block-1',
               type: ComponentType.Block,
               styling: new ResponsiveStylingConfigModel(new StylingConfigModel()),
-              visibility: new ResponsiveVisibilityConfigModel()
+              visibility: new ResponsiveSpacingConfigModel()
             }, {
               name: 'block-2',
               type: ComponentType.Block,
               styling: new ResponsiveStylingConfigModel(new StylingConfigModel()),
-              visibility: new ResponsiveVisibilityConfigModel()
+              visibility: new ResponsiveSpacingConfigModel()
             },
             {
               name: 'logo',